ThomasStoyles/BorderlandsWeaponGen/README.md

 Once all these requirements have been met the project will be complete.

 # Architecture
-The architecture for this project will be as followed...
+The architecture for this project will be a 5 service architecture as seen below.

 Service 1 - This service will be the frontend of the application.
 This will be what the user sees and will be very basic.

 Service 2 - This will be the first randomized value.
 For my project this will be types of manufacturers that can be drawn at random.

 Service 3 - This will be the second randomized value.
-For my project this will be a number between 0-105 which will then correlate to the rarity of the weapon which will be defined in service 4.
+For my project this will be a rarity picked from a list.

-Service 4 - This service will be where everything comes together and will be sent back to service 1.
-In here we will have the numbers from service 3 be defined into groups so this number represents this rarity.
-In here we will also have a list of damage types which can be put on each weapon.
+Service 4 - This service will be defining what numbers to give to each options.
+This will then add up to a overall damage number.

 Service 5 - The last service will be an nginx proxy container.
 This will allow me to make it so the app only shows up on port 80.